Iaas, Paas, Saas are the major three major categories of cloud services.

 Examples: Google Apps, Microsoft Office 365.

-Let’s consider an example of creating a web application that stores data in a database.
+Let’s consider an example of creating an application that stores data in a database.

-With Iaas, you have to create the VM to install and configure the application, configure the network, create another VM and for the database (or get a database server from azure).
-You will end up creating multiple servers.
-Now, you are ready to access the application.
+With Iaas, you have to create the VM to install and configure the application, configure the network, create another VM for the database (or get a paas database from azure) etc. Now, you are ready to access the application.